JJ/setup-gh-pages/index.md

 If your project includes other files, you'll have to adapt the hook script.

 I have tested it on Slate, Merlot, Time Machine and Tactile.
 It might not work for some GH templates, since everyone uses different elements to include the content.
-If so, you'll have to go and edit `_layouts/index.html` and insert by hand `\{\{content\}\}` where you want your content to go.
+If so, you'll have to go and edit `_layouts/index.html` and insert by hand `{{ "{{" }}content}}` where you want your content to go.
 But please leave an issue in this repo and I'll try to fix it, with a sample of the `index.html` that generated it.